pkosiec/botkube-docs/docs/plugins/github-events.md

 ---

 :::info

-**This plugin is available as a part of the Botkube Cloud offering.**
+**This plugin is hosted by the [Botkube Cloud](https://app.botkube.io) plugin repository and requires active Botkube Cloud account.**

-Botkube is introducing new plugins with advanced functionality that will be part of the Botkube Team and Enterprise packages.
-These advanced plugins require cloud services provided by Botkube and are not part of the Botkube open source software.

-As part of this change, some of the existing Botkube plugins are being moved to a new repository.
-This repository requires authentication with a Botkube account.
-To continue using these Botkube plugins, create an account at https://app.botkube.io/ and configure a Botkube instance, or [migrate an existing installation with the Botkube CLI](../cli/migrate.md).

 :::

 The GitHub Events source sends events for configured GitHub repositories.
 These events can be sent to communication channels or actions.
-To learn how to bind sources to communication channels or actions, refer to the [Communication](../self-hosted-configuration/communication/index.md) and [Action](../self-hosted-configuration/action.md) documents.

-The GitHub Events plugin is hosted by the Botkube Cloud plugin repository and requires active Botkube Cloud account.

-## Enabling plugin
+## Get started

+### Enable the plugin

 You can enable the plugin as a part of Botkube instance configuration.